 - The intensity of the workout is increased.

-- The lack of a resting period between the sets and the resultant increase in intensity provides a better cardiovascular workout, helping you to raise your anaerobic threshold and develop better stamina.
+- The lack of a resting period between the sets and the resultant increase in intensity provides a better cardiovascular workout.

 Pre-exhaustion training, also known as pre-tiring or pre-fatiguing training, involves partially exhausting the prime mover muscle(s) of a certain body part by performing an isolation exercise before moving on to a compound exercise.
 Sometimes, two isolation exercises are performed before the compound exercise, in which case it is known as a double pre-exhaustion.
 One example is to pre-exhaust the quadriceps with a set or two of leg extensions before performing the barbell squat.
 Another example is to pre-exhaust the glutes with a set or two of kneeling hip extensions before performing the barbell hip thrust.